danbev/learning-crypto/notes/tuf.md

 ```console
 $ tuftool root expire root/root.json 'in 6 weeks'
 ```
-Now, to sign anthing we will need a private key to create the signatures and a matching public key to be used to verify signatures.
+Now, to sign anything we will need a private key to create the signatures and a matching public key to be used to verify signatures.

 We can generate a root key and one can be generated using